-5.7 Define Custom tournament type

-Not included in v1.0

 Notification bar

 The notification bar get visible when the user log in.
 It’s placed in the right side of the screen and remains there till the user log out.
 Two basic functionality this bar has to serve.
 First of all it shows notifications from the games the user attended.